-- Provide the notice to the individual no later than the date of first service delivery (after the April 14, 2003 compliance date of the Privacy Rule) and, except in an emergency treatment situation, make a good faith effort to obtain the individual's written acknowledgment of receipt of the notice.
+- Starting on April 14, 2003, in accordance to the Privacy Rule, notices are provided to the individual no later than the date of first services delivery, and except in an emergency treatment situation, make a good faith effort to obtain the individuals written acknowledgment of receipt of the notice.
 If an acknowledgment cannot be obtained, the provider must document his or her efforts to obtain the acknowledgment and the reason why it was not obtained. - When first service delivery to an individual is provided over the Internet, through e-mail, or otherwise electronically, the provider must send an electronic notice automatically and contemporaneously in response to the individual's first request for service.
 The provider must make a good faith effort to obtain a return receipt or other transmission from the individual in response to receiving the notice. - In an emergency treatment situation, provide the notice as soon as it is reasonably practicable to do so after the emergency situation has ended.
 In these situations, providers are not required to make a good faith effort to obtain a written acknowledgment from individuals. - Make the latest notice (i.e., the one that reflects any changes in privacy policies) available at the provider's office or facility for individuals to request to take with them, and post it in a clear and prominent location at the facility.